How Much to Lay Laminate Flooring in 2025?

 What are the Additional Costs to Lay Laminate Flooring?

-When you get laminate flooring installed at your home, there are a number of additional jobs that you may be interested in to go with it.
+When you get laminate flooring installed at your home, there are a number of additional jobs that you may wish to think about at the same time, some of which we have listed below:

-• Laminate Underlay - Improves insulation, reduces noise and adds a protection between the laminate and flooring.
+• Laminate Underlay - Improves insulation, reduces noise and adds a protection between the laminate and flooring, costing around £20-£50 depending on the size of your room.

 Tradesmen Cost to Install Laminate Flooring